| > > > |

 friends.
 If you requested that your diploma be mailed or picked up, it will be

-- The University will hold one graduation ceremony lasting approximately two hours at Bon Secours Wellness Arena in Greenville, SC.
+- The University will hold one graduation ceremony lasting approximately three hours at Bon Secours Wellness Arena in Greenville, SC.

 Agriculture, Forestry & Life Sciences